• Skip to primary navigation

 Asparagus risotto in a white oval dish, garnished with fennel fronds.

-You will no longer find it necessary to order Asparagus Risotto when dining out.
+You will no longer need to order Asparagus Risotto when dining out.
 With just a few key ingredients, you too can make an arborio rice recipe, better than any restaurant, in the comfort of your own home.
 This recipe makes a great appetizer or even a side dish.

 A white oval bowl is filled with creamy asparagus risotto.
 In the background. a lemon and a block of Parmesan cheese are visible.